xueww/CNSGT/README.md

 # CNSGT: Generative Transformer for De Novo Drug Design Targeting the Central Nervous System

-This repository contains the official source code, datasets for the paper **"CNSGT: Generative Transformer for De Novo Drug Design Targeting the Central Nervous System"**.
+This repository contains the official source, datasets for the paper **"CNSGT: Generative Transformer for De Novo Drug Design Targeting the Central Nervous System"**.

 ## Overview